ahandsel/articles/bookmarklet-enable-copy-paste/bookmarklet-enable-copy-paste.md

 };
 ```

 The function `forceEnableCopyPaste` is an event handler that takes an event object `e` as its argument.
 The function stops the immediate propagation of the event by calling `e.stopImmediatePropagation()`.
-This prevents other listeners from handling the event, effectively negating any website-specific code that restricts copy-pasting.
+This prevents other listeners from handling the event, negating any website-specific code restricting copy-pasting.

 ```javascript
 ['paste', 'copy'].forEach(event => {